rolfisub/ts-game-engine/README.md

 At this point, you will have a player that is rendered on the screen and that if you press any arrow key it will move.

-Please look at the gameObject.ts class for more information on all the properties that can be changed.
+Please look at the game-object.ts class for more information on all the properties that can be changed.

-### animatedObject.ts class ###
+### animated.ts class ###

 This class was created to render animated objects it is an extension of the GameObject class so everything that is available there will be avialable here.